Progressive resistance training is a workout program within which you increase the weights gradually whilst the muscle gains strength.

 Some forms of cheating at workouts are not that obvious, so many bodybuilders do not even notice them.
 But now that you are aware of it, you better pay attention to it.

-Don’t Cheat At Workouts
+Don’t Cheat At Workouts.

 If you believe that you are cheating at your workouts, try to take corrective measures straight away.
-Reduce the weights and go back to correct technique.
+Reduce the weights and go back to the correct technique.

-Pause in first few reps in a set – pause for a second at a positive phase of each rep and then in the middle of each rep in a negative phase.
+Pause in the first few reps in a set – pause for a second at a positive phase of each rep and then in the middle of each rep in a negative phase.
 This will help you get your workout on the right track in no time.

 Compromising with the technique or the speed of reps is not the only way to create the illusion you are making progress.
 What can also happen is that you decrease the scale of movement in a certain exercise and take longer breaks between sets to make your workout easier and to be able to increase the weights.

-As we said, this is just creating an illusion of progress, you will gain nothing by doing it.
+As we said, this is just creating an illusion of progress.
+You will gain nothing by doing it.
 So, do not decrease the movement and stick to the duration of the rest periods between sets.

 What Can Help To Keep You On The Right Track?